kamanashisroy/nginz/base/parallel.md

 The parallelism achieved by this module is process based rather than thread-based.
 So there is no memory sharing.
 The processes communicate with each other through sockets.

 This module facilitates parallel communication over processes.
-The processes form a line topology.
+The processes form a star topology.
+The master process stays in the middle.
 They communicate over unix socket by token passing.

 Note that the design is event based.
 So all the actions start from the `event_loop.c`.
 Eventually the `event_loop.c` is executed by the `fiber.c` which facilitates co-operative non-preemptive multitasking.